wujekbizon/nextjs-blog/data/welcome-in-2023-year-of-AI.md

 };
 ```

 First we have a **loader** function, which is responsible for rendering _dots_, when we are fetching an answer(bot thinking).
 It's expecting two arguments that will be pass to it.
-An element inside which, our dots we'll be render, and variable where we can capture this created interval, so we can clear it later.
+An element inside which, our dots we'll be rendered, and variable where we can capture this created interval, so we can clear it later.

-**generateUniqueId** it's a function to generate a unique Id.
+**generateUniqueId** it's a function to generate a unique ID.

 **typeText** is a function, that will make sure that when we get back the answer from API, instead of immediately seeing this message, each letter will be typed one by one, so it'll look, like a bot has been typing, in a real time.
-This function expects two arguments, an html element, where it'll render text, and data, that it'll get back from API.
+This function expects two arguments, an HTML element, where it'll render text, and data, that it'll get back from API.

-And the last function inside this file is a **chatStripe** fn , it's responsible for generating html snippet.
-It's accepting 3 arguments .
-First argument is boolean that will tell us, which css class has to be apply for given element, and generate an image of user or bot.
+And the last function inside this file is a **chatStripe** function, it's responsible for generating HTML snippet.
+It's accepting 3 arguments.
+First argument is boolean that will tell us, which CSS class has to be applied for given element, and generate an image of user or bot.
 It'll also receive uniqueId and a value.

 ```ts
 // helpers/apiCalls.ts